Suffering from a food-borne illness?

 - Avoid anti-diarrhea medications for both adults and children because they can potentially inhibit the elimination of illness-causing organisms and toxins from your bod

 Food poisoning typically runs it’s course within 48 hours.
 If not, please contact us today or stop by one of our clinics so we can address the issue and get you back to health.
-At Urgent Care of Texas, your well-being is our #1 concern.
+At Physician Partners of America, your well-being is our #1 concern.
 Notify us immediately if you experience bloody diarrhea, the symptoms listed above become very severe, or you are among those mentioned in the “at risk” portion.